Mana Pools Special

-Join wildlife photographer Carole Deschuymere for a 11-day photographic tour of Zimbabwe’s magnificent Zambezi Valley.
+Join wildlife photographer Carole Deschuymere for a 10 day photographic tour of Zimbabwe’s magnificent Zambezi Valley.

 Camp in our luxury mobile safari set up with large twin bed tents with En-suite facilities.
-Be amazed at the African night sky with no light pollution you feel truly secluded looking up at the trillions of stars, which line the sky.
-Enjoy our talented chiefs 3 course meals daily.
-All meals are from a custom menu meaning we can cater for all dietary requirements.
+Be amazed at the African night sky with no light pollution.
+You feel truly secluded looking up at the trillions of stars, which line the sky.
+Enjoy our talented chefs 3 course meals daily.
+All meals are from a custom menu, meaning we can cater for all dietary requirements.
 Camps are open to nature and have no boundaries so be prepared to share your space with a host of wildlife, which call the riverbanks home.

 Be surprised during this photography trip to Zimbabwe by all the wildlife, attracted by a unique ecosystem of numerous habitats.
 From different types of forests, to waterholes and open savannas.
 During the dry season, Mana Pools is one of the richest natural areas of Zimbabwe.
 Besides the Big Five, there will be many other wild animals such as wild dogs and hyenas if you’re lucky even cheetahs.
 Not to mention all the colourful birds!